johnbaldwin/keyp-ruby/README.md

     $ keyp --help

 ## Release Notes
-* v 0.0.7 - Added loading a bag from the ENV. fixed error with keys of lett than three characters.
+* v 0.0.7 - Added loading a bag from the ENV.
+Added renaming bags Fixed error with keys of less than three characters.
 * v 0.0.6 - Added copying key:values to the Ruby ENV in the library (still have to implement in the CLI)
 * v 0.0.5 - Fixed iso8601 error
 * v 0.0.4 - Fixed missing file error